 Support for professional activities is strong.
 The Laboratory encourages staff to publish in technical journals, attend conferences, and participate in activities of their professional societies.
 In addition, interdisciplinary projects and the diversity of work allow individuals opportunities to follow new interests and grow professionally.

 The library at Lincoln Laboratory provides complete information services to facilitate the staff's research.
-It offers a highly focused and comprehensive collection of technical books, reports, and electronic journals and databases in all Laboratory technology areas.
+It offers a highly focused collection of technical books, reports, and electronic journals and databases in all Laboratory technology areas.
 Information specialists with degrees in physics, mathematics, aerospace engineering, and computer science are available to provide training and research support.

 top of page